StefanBossbaly/rustic-pixel-display/README.md

 ##### Overview

 Returns a list of loaded renders.
-These renders were successfully constructed via the `/factory/load/{factory_name}` endpoint.
-These renders may or may not be currently displaying on the canvas.
+These renders were successfully constructed via the `/factory/load/{factory_name}` endpoint and are considered active.
+Active means that the render may have background thread/tasks running that can be used to keep track of the render state, refresh backend API, etc. An active render might may or may not be currently displaying on the canvas.

 ##### Parameters